viviRbi/vyNote/readme.md

 - Able to catch multiple block
 - The order of a catch block is whatever matches first, gets executed

+## Compiler vs Runtime
+- Compile time is a phase wherein the java compiler converts the java program into java bytecode.
+In other words java source code get's converted in to .class file
+- In runtime, the java virtual machine loads the .class file in memory and executes that to generate the output

+## Compiler error an runtime error
+- Compile time error - the java compiler can't compile the code, often because of syntax errors
+- the code did compile, can be executed but crashes at some point, like you have a division by zero

-4. What is base class of all exceptions?
+## What is base class of all exceptions?
 What interface do they all implement?
 - Throwable is the base class of all exceptions (Exception, Error class extends from it) (RuntimeException and OtherException extends from it)
 - They all implements Serializable interface (so that we can serialize the exception object and save it into a file?)

 ## List some checked and unchecked exceptions?
+- All the exceptions occur at runtime but checked exceptions are detected by the compiler at compile time so it becomes mandatory to handle them
 - Checked exception (java.lang.Exception) forces programmer to handle it.
 Until it is handled, the compiler won't allow to run.
 Some of the Checked exceptions are: FileNotFoundException, SQLException, ClassNotFoundException, FileNotFoundException, et
 - Unchecked exceptions are part of RuntimeException
+## Error
+- Error is irrecoverable e.g. OutOfMemoryError, VirtualMachineError, AssertionError
+- Programmer cannot do anything about it

 ## Multi-catch block - can you catch more than one exception in a single catch block?
 - Yes, from Java 7 to newer, we can by using or | symbol